wao1ook/beem/README.md

     /*
     *   Path to the class that handles the Phone Address Validation.
 Ensure correct mapping of your custom validator class by updating
-    *   the 'validator_class' configuration to point to the appropriate namespace and class name.
+    *   The 'validator_class' configuration to point to the appropriate namespace and class name.
     *   Please make sure the custom validator class implements the namespace Emanate\BeemSms\Contracts\Validator interface */
     'validator_class' => \Emanate\BeemSms\DefaultValidator::class,

     /*
      * Beem Sms Sending SMS URL.
-You can change this if you can use a different URL.
+You can change this by using a different URL.
      */
     'sending_sms_url' => 'https://apisms.beem.africa/v1/send',
 ];